 Mail Me Some Art was started by Karen Isaacson back in 2012 as a way to encourage new artists to share their work, and a way to connect artists to each other.
 For three years she single handedly ran all the swaps, but in 2015 other members stepped up to the plate and volunteered to guest-host some of the swaps.
 In the autumn of 2017, Honi Chassin began to assume responsibility for maintaining the site and managing the blog posts, supervising the group swaps.
 If you are interested in hosting a swap, just send Honi an email. firstname.lastname@example.org

-How do the swaps work?
+How do the group swaps work?

 Why do it this way?

-Do I have to post my address on line?
+Do I have to post my address online?

 How do I find out about new swaps?

-How do I join a swap?
+How do I join a group swap?

-If you want to participate in a group swap, just start creating art according to the swap theme, and mail it to the host by the deadline.
+If you want to participate in a group swap, just start creating art according to the swap theme, and mail it out to the host by the deadline.
 There's no need to sign up or announce your intent to join.

-How so you handle the return postage?
+How do you handle the group postage?

-You, as the artist, include postage to cover the costs for mailing your art to another swapper.
+You, as the artist, include sufficient postage to cover the costs for mailing your art to another swapper.
 Postage specifications are listed in the details of each swap announcement, but in most cases you simply apply a stamp to the postcard you created, leaving the address area blank.
 Your host will adhere a mailing label for another artist and then drop your card in the mail.
 If you live outside of the US, contact the specific host for the swap you want to join to discuss your options.
-Some hosts will let you send money via Paypal to cover the cost of international postage.
+Some hosts will let you send money via Paypal to cover the cost of International postage.